quenero/doc/masternode.md

-## QUENERO MASERNODE
+## QUENERO MASTERNODE

-o seup a masernode is ver eas
+To setup a masternode in he quenero network is ver eas

-- Download he Quenero walle and ge a VPS wih a publi IP and run he walle daemon wih he below ommand
+- Download the Quenero wallet and get a VPS with a public IP and run the wallet daemon with the below command

 ```shell
 ./quenerod --masternode